 Soon enough, a countdown began and colors were unleashed above the waters of Manila Bay.
 South Korea and Spain lit the night in magic.
-Everyone’s head were tilted upwards with mouth agape as they witness the extravagant blooms of colors dance in sync with the music.
+Every head was tilted upwards, mouth agape, as they witness the extravagant blooms of colors dance in sync with music.

-For the second week, it was Portugal, whom I heard have some very loaded container vans full of firemagics; aspiring to beat the reigning champion, UK, who was also performing that night.
+For the second week, it was Portugal, whom I heard has some very loaded container vans full of firemagics; aspiring to beat the reigning champion, UK, who was also performing that night.

 Café Breton had a better layout, enough breathing space between tables, and they have a better ticket deal at Php500.00.
 Although it was Php100.00 more expensive than Seattle’s Best, it was fully consumable.

-We enjoyed our crepes, burgers, ice creams and coffee as the night was again lit by soaring colorful fires.
+We enjoyed our crepes, burgers, ice creams and coffee as the night was again lit by soaring colorful fire.